Part 2: Costs Vs. Outcomes for Patients With Type 2 Diabetes

 While much is made of the cost of end-of-life care, many of the dollars spent yearly are focused on the treatment of chronic diseases like diabetes.
 The estimated yearly cost of diabetes care was $245 billion in the U.S. in 2012, the last year for which numbers have been reported. $50 billion of that was related to prescription drug purchases.

-Two recent changes in payer models on prescription drugs have added to difficulty in decision-making.
+Two recent changes in payer models on prescription drugs have added to the difficulty in decision-making.
 First, the use of copay tiering often results in a fixed copay for generics and a higher fixed copay for branded medications.
-Second, the wide availability of manufacturer coupons has expanded the number of treatment options available to cost-conscious patients.
+Second, the full availability of manufacturer coupons has expanded the number of treatment options available to cost-conscious patients.

 While copay tiering and coupons have made cost choices somewhat more clear-cut between prescriber and patient, they often hide the system cost differential of a branded medication, which may have a total cost 100 times more expensive than a generic.
 For example, we estimate that the use of manufacturer coupons for type 2 diabetes medication saves the average patient about $40 per month, but increases the payer’s cost $175 per month.